chquek/Airflow-UI/README.md

 ## Airflow credentials

 The airflow id is admin/admin.
 It is built into the image.

-Need to login to airflow if performing admin task, such as defining connection.s
+## Restrictions

+- Only 5 new DAGs
+- Each DAG up to 10 tasks
-## Contact : admin@kinisi.biz
+- Contact admin@kinisi.biz to increase limits